-Current position Research technician, Biodiversity institute of Ontario
+Current position Research technician, Agriculture and Agri-Food Canada

 Thesis title: The effects of thermal acclimation on the functional properties of the trout myocardium

-Current position: Heart and Stroke Foundation of Canada PDF, Department of Bioengineering, University of Washington, Seattle WA.
+Current position: Project Manager, Heart Regeneration Program, University of Washington, Seattle WA.

 Current position: PhD Student, Western University